exponentis/openai-assistants-api-integration/README.md

 The dotted-line transitions are allowed in case the "running" state is missed when polling the Assisstans API (which can happen when processing is faster than the polling interval, or when polling is delayed, like it may happen when the app is running in debug mode with break points)

+## Implementation Details

 The sequence diagram below shows the detailed interaction script during a conversation exchange:

 ![Sequence](diagrams/seq.svg)

-## Implementation Details

-### User Proxy

-### Assistants Proxy

-### Mediator
 There are two implementations for the Mediator:

-- MediatorBasic, a plain Python implementation, that does not enforce pre-conditions for state transitions
+- `MediatorBasic`, a plain Python implementation, that does not enforce pre-conditions for state transitions
-- MediatorStateMachine, with all bells and whistle, using [transition](https://github.com/pytransitions/transitions), an excellent state machine implementation in Python.
+- `MediatorStateMachine`, with all bells and whistle, using [transition](https://github.com/pytransitions/transitions), an excellent state machine implementation in Python.

 ## User Interface